NanoMapper/NanoMapper/README.md

 # NanoMapper.NET

-The superbly simple, thread safe object mapping library for .NET
+The superbly simple, thread-safe object mapping library for .NET

     PM> Install-Package NanoMapper

 ## The basics

-NanoMapper's sole purpose in life is to alleviate the supremely tedious business of mapping (applying) some object (the source) to some other object (the target).
+NanoMapper alleviates the supremely tedious business of mapping (applying) one object (the source) onto some other object (the target).

 This is accomplished using the `ApplyTo(...)` object extension method.

     source.ApplyTo(target);

-NanoMapper automatically matches the properties from both sides, using their names and types.
+NanoMapper **automatically** matches like for like properties, and, what's even better, NanoMapper caches mappings within containers so multiple `ApplyTo` calls are always **super-fast**.

-> Note: Annonymous target types are not supported (yet!) as they are immutable and not compatible with the current implementation.
-You can however use them as source objects.
+> Note: Anonymous target types are not supported as they are immutable.
+However, you can use them as much as you like for source objects.

-Property analysis is *generally* performed once for any pair of source / target type combinations.
-And once made, the mapping configuration is cached so future applications execute super-fast.

-Because of this, it is recommended that most mappings be pre-configured once during the application's startup process.
+It is recommended t configure most static mappings once, during the application's start-up process using the global `Mappings.Configure(...)` method.

-This can be done using the global `Mappings.Configure(...)` method, which takes in a mapping configuration function that defines the property mappings between the source and target types.
+The `Configure(...)` functions take a mapping function that defines the mappings between the source and target types.

     // Configure the mapping between SourceType and TargetType objects Mappings.Configure<SourceType, TargetType>(map => {